Describe Do Well, But Not Perfect here, but be sure to inlcude at least one error!

 This is basically the (unimaginative) point of half of the World Max mission mode in Pump It Up.
 Quite a few other missions have some incredibly clever gameplay mechanics though, or some alternative stepcharts that are so fun they should probably be illegal.

-jubeat discourages all-GOOD runs through its pass/fail system, which is based on score rather than a Life Meter.
-You need 700,000 points out of 1 million to clear the song, and getting all Goods only yields 500,000 points.
+jubeat, Reflec Beat, Tonesphere, and Cytus discourage this sort of run through score-based pass/fail systems.
+In jubeat's case, you need 700,000 points out of 1 million to clear the song, and getting all Goods instead of Perfects only yields 500,000 points.

 In DJMAX Portable and DJMAX Portable 2, there are discs you can obtain by getting certain percentages.
 There's the discs that require you to get at least a certain percentage on a song, but there's also ones that require you to get very low percentages, as well as ones that require you to have exactly a multiple of 10 as your percentage.
 There's also the Lucky and Evil discs, obtained by getting 77.7% and 66.6%, respectively.